Emyrk/float-breakdown/README.md

 # Go Playground

 You don't need to clone this library to give it a go.
-You can use a go [playground online](playground).
+You can use a go [playground online][playground].
 Just import `"github.com/Emyrk/float-breakdown/breakdown"`

 ```go
 package main